Wills, Trusts & Probate

 Frequently Asked Questions About Changing a Will in Brea

 A codicil is an amendment to an existing will that modifies specific provisions without replacing the entire document.
-It must be executed with the same formalities as a will.
-A new will, on the other hand, completely replaces the prior will and revokes it.
-A new will is typically preferred when extensive changes are needed to avoid confusion or conflicting instructions.
+It is well suited for limited updates and must be executed with the same formalities as a will.
+A new will, by contrast, replaces prior wills and codicils and typically revokes earlier documents to avoid conflicting instructions.
+A new will can be preferable when multiple changes are needed or when prior amendments create ambiguity.
+Choosing between a codicil and a new will depends on the scope of revisions and the desire to create a single, consolidated document.
+When in doubt, a fresh will often provides greater clarity and reduces the risk of misinterpretation by fiduciaries or courts.

 Leave a Reply